SoftwareEngineeringToolDemos/FSE-2014-TSmart/build-vm/README.md

 __Environment:__

 __Virtual Box used:__ [modernIE/w7-ie10](https://atlas.hashicorp.com/modernIE/boxes/w7-ie10)
-This will be an Windows 7 64 bit box.
+This will be a Windows 7 64 bit box.

 __Folder content:__